jehna/nosx/README.md

 # NoSX
-> Better API for React — witout JSX
+> Better API for React — without JSX

 Ever wondered how you could use React without any build tools, but keeping the code as clean as with JSX?
-NoSX is a sane and lightweight alternative for `React.createElement` that works witout any build tools.
+NoSX is a sane and lightweight alternative for `React.createElement` that works without any build tools.

 ## Getting started